Your Safety Is Our Top Priority

 - Check-in (go to Building14 for a temperature check and follow other protocols)

-The CARES Act was signed into law on March 27, 2020.
+Background: The first CARES Act was signed into law on March 27, 2020.
 TCC received the funds of the student portion from the Department of Education (DoED).
 The DoED provides the guidelines of who is eligible for the awards, and the colleges disburse the funds based on financial need.
-TCC has been awarded almost $4 million, of which half has been given directly to students; the remainder supports TCC operations, per the CARES Act guidelines.
+TCC was awarded almost $4 million, of which half has been given directly to students; the remainder supports TCC operations, per the CARES Act guidelines.
+The student funds are now exhausted.

 Health and Safety: On-Campus Activities